Services

 What will my vision be like after cataract surgery?

-That depends on several factors: the size of the cataract, your overall medical health, the health of the eye, and the type of anesthesia used in the procedure.
+That depends on several factors: the size of the cataract, your overall medical health, and the health of the eye.
 Most individuals see better within 24 hours and sight will get progressively better within a week following surgery.

 Can cataract surgery eliminate the need for glasses?